Do you ever think ‘I want to eat healthier, but I just don’t have time’? If only you had more hours in the day, right?

 Keep it simple.
 Don’t let the amazing (time-consuming and complicated) recipes from this week’s Instagram reels question your kitchen skills.
 Start learning how to cook new recipes by keeping it simple.

-Here are some simple and quick meal ideas:
+Here are some simple and quick meal ideas (full recipes in our mobile app):

 Common Obstacle 4: It’s all too hard to eat healthy – frozen pizza it is.